KareemSab278/StoriVault/README.md

-Current status: StoriVault work is on halt for now because I got a new job, also the backend server is down because I cant afford it.
+Current status: StoriVault work is slowed down for now because I got a job, also the backend server is down because I cant afford it.
 The project is almost complete but still has a lot of work to do.
-Sucks.
+Sucks tbh. design sucks. everything sucks ngl.

 StoriVault